Netherland Dwarf rabbit: As pets

 Due to their size and overall disposition, Netherlands Dwarfs often do not make good pets for children although suitability will vary between individual rabbits.
 Small children, who may play with or pick up the rabbit to cuddle it, are generally not suited to the animal; dwarf rabbits do not like to be picked up or held tightly, and may bite, scratch or struggle wildly if the child does so.
 This often leads to accidents if the child drops them out of fright, which can then lead to injuries due to the fragile nature of rabbit bones.
 Larger breeds of rabbits are instead recommended for children, because they have fewer issues with temperament.
+However, it's possible for dwarf rabbits to learn to enjoy being held and cuddled, if properly trained as a baby with patience and care.

-However, dwarf rabbits can make excellent pets for adults.
+Dwarf rabbits can make excellent pets for adults.
 They thrive in a quiet, stable environment with plenty of human interaction.
 They are trainable, quiet and clean.
 Grooming needs are minimal, but rabbits will typically enjoy a daily brushing.
 Time is needed to bond with the rabbit and to build trust, because dwarf breeds are often more nervous and more aloof than larger breeds.
 However, when the rabbit has bonded with their owner, they make affectionate pets.

-The expected lifespan of domesticated Netherland Dwarfs is 7-10 years.
+The expected lifespan of domesticated Netherland Dwarfs is 7–10 years.